python-can-define-radio/python-course/resources/where_to_find_more_practice.md

 -  [Python for Everybody (PY4E)](https://www.py4e.com/lessons): Another set of lessons covering all of the basics, and some more advanced topics (fetching data over a network, etc)

+-  [Python to edit images](https://realpython.com/image-processing-with-the-python-pillow-library/) (could be useful for batch editing images, such as cropping all images to a certain size)